SarangKumar/IO-LearnHub/day_2/challenge/README.md

 - Font color is `#FFF` and background color is `#000`, font-family is `sans-serif`
 - I have used `blockquote` tag to write the html code.
 If you want to use `<body>` or any other tag in html as a plain text then you have to use [escape character](https://www.educative.io/answers/how-to-escape-unescape-html-characters-in-string-in-javascript) `&lt;` for `<` and `&gt;` for `>`.
 - The `font-size` is `12px`, `color` is `#f3f3f3` and `padding` is `10px`
-- You may modify is according to you.
+- You may modify this according to you.

 ## Solution